dydacki/brave-ai/README.md

 ## Task Handling

 The core of the task handling logic is the `TaskHandler` abstract class.
 This class acts as a base for all specific task classes, providing a common interface and shared functionality.
-Internally, `TaskHandler` uses an instance of `TaskDevClient` class to communicate with the brave course API.
+Internally, `TaskHandler` uses an instance of `TaskDevClient` class to communicate with the Brave Course API.
 This communication is facilitated by the Axios HTTP client under the hood.

 ## Project Setup